Audi Coupé

-The Audi Coupé was a liftback coupé version of the Audi 80, first shown in 1980.
+The Audi Coupé is a liftback coupé version of the Audi 80, first shown in 1980.
 The bodywork was shared with the Audi Quattro.
 The second generation Coupé arrived in late 1988 and was based on the B3 Audi 80, albeit with a different suspension.
 The Coupé remained in production until the end of 1996 and spawned the Audi S2 series of sports versions.
 A convertible model arrived in 1991, called simply the Cabriolet, and remained in production until 2000.

 Coupé B2 (1980)

 The Audi Coupé (B2, Typ 81/85) was a two-door coupé produced and sold by Audi from 1980 to 1988.
 It was offered as a less expensive version of its turbocharged, permanent four-wheel drive Audi Quattro without turbocharger(s) or four wheel drive.
 Later, quattro was added as an option (Typ 85).
 Typ 81 was the internal model code for front-wheel drive Audi Coupés.

 The Coupé, first displayed at the Paris Salon 1980, featured a similar body shape to the Quattro, but without the knife-edged fender flares of the more expensive car.
 Mechanically, the biggest changes from the Quattro to the Coupé were the use of a naturally aspirated 1.9-litre carburettor petrol engine, 2.0-litre, 2.1-, 2.2-, or 2.3-litre fuel injected inline five-cylinder engine and a front-wheel drive drivetrain.
 Some lesser Coupés were also fitted with a 1.8-litre inline four-cylinder engine, injected or carburetted, and for the very first year of production a 1.6-litre "YN" 75 PS engine was available.
 The short-lived 1.6 was the only Coupé not to be fitted with a black rear spoiler.

 The Coupé was available as just plain "Coupé" or GL (four-cylinders only), "Coupé GT", and "Coupé quattro" (without the GT tag).
 From 1986 until the end of production in late 1988, the Coupé GT was also available with the 110–112 PS 1.8-litre PV/DZ inline-four best known from the Golf GTi.
 For the last model year, the new 2309 cc "NG" five cylinder was available, offering 136 PS at 5600 rpm.
 This engine became available during 1987 for the last of the Audi Coupés sold in the US, where it produced 130 hp at 5,700 rpm as opposed to the 110 hp at 5500 rpm available from the 2.2-litre five which had been used since the facelift for model year 1985.
 The Coupé had originally gone on sale in the US late in model year 1981 with the 100 hp 2144 cc five-cylinder also used in the 5000 (Audi 100).

 For the 1983 model year, European models switched from having two separate headlamps to large integrated Bosch units.
 Apart from changing the appearance, this also provided improved aerodynamics and better lighting.